MACOM Technology Solutions

-MACOM Technology Solutions is a developer and producer of radio, microwave, and millimeter wave semiconductor devices and components.
+MACOM Technology Solutions, Inc. is an American developer and producer of radio, microwave, and millimeter wave semiconductor devices and components.
 The company is headquartered in Lowell, Massachusetts, and in 2005 was Lowell's largest private employer.
 MACOM is certified to the ISO 9001 international quality standard and ISO 14001 environmental standard.
 The company has design centers and sales offices in North America, Europe, Asia and Australia.

 History

 Early history

-MACOM was founded in the 1950s as Microwave Associates by the engineers Vessarios Chigas, Louis Roberts, Hugh Wainwright and Richard M. Walker.
+The company was founded in the 1950s as Microwave Associates by the engineers Vessarios Chigas, Louis Roberts, Hugh Wainwright and Richard M. Walker.
 The company was initially a small supplier of magnetrons to the U.S. Army Signal Corps.

 The name was changed to M/A-COM in 1978 to reflect the company's growing involvement in the telecommunication industry and the merger with DCC, Digital Communications Corporation.
 During this timeframe, the company produced low power wideband RF amplifier modules for use in test & measurement.
 In May 1981, MACOM acquired Ohio Scientific.
 In the 1990s, MACOM was acquired by AMP Inc., which was in turn acquired by Tyco Electronics.

 2000–2010

 In 2001, Tyco acquired Com-Net Ericsson and placed the company under the administration of MACOM, as part of the deal, the company acquired the EDACS radio systems team and products and merged them with its own OpenSky resources.
 The deal also allowed MACOM to become the second largest two-way radio communications manufacturer in the United States.
 The combined company subsequently developed a P25 radio offering, and has grown its critical communications systems business to be a large player in the modern wireless two-way communications market.
 In June 2003, XMA Corporation, located in Manchester, New Hampshire, purchased from MACOM the Omni Spectra line of coaxial attenuators and terminations.

 On May 13, 2008, Tyco Electronics announced that it would sell its RF Components and Subsystem Business to Cobham plc for $425 million.
 Tyco Electronics retained the wireless communications part of MACOM, but renamed it Tyco Electronics Wireless Systems.
-On September 29, 2008 Tyco Electronics and Cobham announced the completion of the sale of Tyco Electronics’ M/A-COM Radio Frequency Components and Subsystems business to Cobham plc.
+On September 29, 2008, Tyco Electronics and Cobham announced the completion of the sale of Tyco Electronics’ M/A-COM Radio Frequency Components and Subsystems business to Cobham plc.
 Tyco Electronics kept its Wireless Systems business unit, and changed its name from M/A-COM to Tyco Electronics Wireless Systems.

 On March 30, 2009, the company acquired all of the outstanding stock of M/A-COM Technology Solutions Inc., the primary operating subsidiary of MACOM and the related foreign operating subsidiary, M/ACOM Technology Solutions Limited from Cobham.
 Cobham plc announced that it had sold M/A-COM's commercial business segment, M/A-COM Technology Solutions, to John Ocampo, the owner of GaAs Labs, on March 31, 2009.
 In May 2010, MACOM acquired Mimix Broadband, a fabless supplier of GaAs semiconductors.